 In response to customer preferences, many e-commerce sites have launched dedicated apps or optimized their sites for mobile.
-This move has paid off with the increasing numbers of consumers who want fast, easy checkout and an optimized shopping experience.
+This move has paid off with the increasing numbers of consumers who want fast, easy checkout and optimized shopping experience.
 Retailers that have both mobile sites and apps are seeing, on average, two-thirds of their online sales coming from mobile devices, according to a recent report.
 They also found that conversion rates are 3x higher for mobile apps than for mobile web.1

 While this move has been lucrative for merchants, it’s also created opportunities for fraudsters.
 The switch to dedicated accounts and applications, combined with the flood of breached credentials and personal data available on the dark web, has had the unintended consequence of opening the door to ATO attacks.

 The Cost of ATO Attacks Goes Far Beyond Revenue

 - Cost of lost goods and chargebacks - e-commerce chargebacks due to fraud are expected to reach $30 billion by 2020.
 3

 - Damage to customer relationships - Consumers spend 16 hours on average resolving issues after their account is taken over.
 4

 - Loss of brand reputation - 44% of shoppers said they will never buy from a retailer again after a data breach.
 5